Antimodes and Graphical Anomaly Exploration via Adaptive Depth Quantile Functions: The DQF approach

 Again, choosing the tip randomly on the line $\ell_{x,y}$ according to $S \sim G = G_{x,y}$ results in a random variable $d_{x,y}(S)$ whose quantile function is the DQF $q_{x,y}(\delta)$.
 Formally,

 The empirical average $\overline q_{i}(\delta)$ corresponds to

 and similarly $\tilde q_{x}(\delta) = \frac{\overline q_{x}(\delta)}{\overline q_{x}(1)}$ is the normalized expected DQF.
 As already mentioned, a result for $d \ge 2$, analogous to Corollary~\ref{DQF-atzero} can be found in Chandler and Polonik (2021).
-The flatness of the DQF for anchor points points lying outside the support of $F$, i.e. a result analogous to the last assertion of Lemma~\ref{basic}, also holds for $d \ge 2,$ as shown in the following result.
+The flatness of the DQF for anchor points lying outside the support of $F$, i.e. a result analogous to the last assertion of Lemma~\ref{basic}, also holds for $d \ge 2,$ as shown in Lemma~\ref{DQF-atzero2}.